UVicLibrary/VaultToSpotlight/README.md

 For our purposes, we will focus on uploading and exporting data in batches via CSVs, although both Vault and Spotlight support uploading items individually.

-This guide includes a glossary, which you can find [here](#glossary).
 If you're looking for Vault-specific information, see the [Vault Wiki](https://github.com/UVicLibrary/Vault/wiki).
+If you want to report a problem with Spotlight, please do so on the [Issues page](https://github.com/UVicLibrary/Spotlight2_custom/issues).

 ## Table of Contents